 This information report will be reviewed by the SENCO/ Inclusion Manager every year.
 It will also be updated if any changes to the information are made during the year.
+It will be approved by the governing board.

 3. Links with other documents and policies